lce-Cream/Scala_training/readme.md

 cmd, powershell and bash, each of them with its use cases.
 Some commands in examples work in cmd some in powershell, and some neither.
 I need to test everything and develop kinda universal style.
 So when facing misbehaviour try to write this command in one line without any break characters in cmd and powershell.

----

-Unstable image.
-Image built by `build.sh` when running on host machine without minikube immediately exits.
-This is due to absence of "CMD /bin/sh -c" layer.
-I need to add this layer in build.sh when flag "-m" isn't set or test image performance in minikube with this layer included.